Eduardoreisboattini/Learning-Process/README.md

 - [GitHub Open Source Projects](https://github.com/): Contribute to open source projects on GitHub.
 - [Mozilla Open Source](https://www.mozilla.org/en-US/contribute/): Collaborate with Mozilla's open source projects.
+- **Linux Kernel**: The core of the Linux operating system.
+Contribute to the development of various drivers, features, and bug fixes.
+Website: [kernel.org](https://www.kernel.org/)

+- **Apache HTTP Server**: The world's most widely used web server software.
+Contribute to its development and maintenance.
+Website: [httpd.apache.org](https://httpd.apache.org/)

+- **Python**: A popular and versatile programming language.
+Contribute to the language itself or its ecosystem of libraries and tools.
+Website: [python.org](https://www.python.org/)

+- **WordPress**: An open-source content management system (CMS) used to create websites and blogs.
+Contribute to its development and plugins.
+Website: [wordpress.org](https://wordpress.org/)

+- **TensorFlow**: An open-source machine learning framework developed by Google.
+Contribute to its core library or various machine learning models.
+Website: [tensorflow.org](https://www.tensorflow.org/)

+- **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine.
+Contribute to the development of this popular server-side platform.
+Website: [nodejs.org](https://nodejs.org/)

+- **Django**: A high-level web framework written in Python.
+Contribute to building web applications and improving the framework.
+Website: [djangoproject.com](https://www.djangoproject.com/)

+- **Kubernetes**: An open-source container orchestration platform for automating the deployment, scaling, and management of containerized applications.
+Website: [kubernetes.io](https://kubernetes.io/)

+- **Eclipse IDE**: A widely used integrated development environment for various programming languages.
+Contribute to its development and extensions.
+Website: [eclipse.org](https://www.eclipse.org/)

+- **Mozilla Thunderbird**: An open-source email client developed by Mozilla.
+Contribute to improving its features and user experience.
+Website: [thunderbird.net](https://www.thunderbird.net/)

 ## 5. Books and Documentation 📖